openstack/openstack-manuals/doc/doc-contrib-guide/source/doc-bugs.rst

 --------------------

-If you need to regularly track activity relating to particular tags, you can set up email subscriptions by visiting `the subscriptions page of the launchpad project
+If you need to regularly track activity relating to particular tags, you can set up email subscriptions by visiting
+`the subscriptions page of the Launchpad project
 <https://bugs.launchpad.net/openstack-manuals/+subscriptions>`_:

 #.
 Select :guilabel:`Add a subscription`.